snowplow/snowplowanalytics.com/_posts/2018-03-20-snowplow-r101-neapolis-released-with-initial-gcp-support/index.md

 <h2 id="gcp-delta">2.
 Adding GCP support to Stream Collector and Stream Enrich</h2>

 To those familiar with the current Snowplow streaming pipeline achitecture, this release will look
-straightforward: we simply take our existing components and adds support for *publishing* and *subscribing* to [Google Cloud PubSub][pubsub] topics.
+straightforward: we simply take our existing components and add support for *publishing* and *subscribing* to [Google Cloud PubSub][pubsub] topics.

 Specifically, we took our Scala Stream Collector and added support for publishing raw Snowplow